 The situation surrounding coronavirus (COVID-19) is continually evolving.
 SCRHA is following the guidance issued by Governor Newsom and the California Department of Public Health.
-While our office is closed, we continue to serve our members.
 Please follow us on Twitter for real-time updates that impact our members.

 Information Below Updated on July 15, 2020, at 10:00 a.m.